TsvetaKandilarova/AsciiPlayer/README.md

 AsciiPlayer
 ===========

-Ascii player is ascii videos, gifs and pictures ASCII representation.
+Ascii player is videos, gifs and pictures ASCII representation.